← Back to Blog

 Quick Answer

-The 4 pillars of allergy-proofing: Control dust (vacuum 2-3x weekly with HEPA filter), protect bedding (allergen-proof covers, hot water washing), improve air quality (HEPA purifiers, fresh HVAC filters), and reduce humidity (30-50% prevents dust mites and mold).
+The 4 pillars of allergy-proofing: Control dust (vacuum 2-3x weekly with a quality filtered vacuum), protect bedding (allergen-proof covers, hot water washing), improve air quality (quality air purifiers, fresh HVAC filters), and reduce humidity (30-50% prevents dust mites and mold).

 San Diego's beautiful weather comes with a catch: our mild climate means plants release pollen nearly year-round.
 Add dust mites, pet dander, and mold to the mix, and allergy sufferers face challenges inside and out.
 The good news?
-Strategic cleaning can dramatically reduce indoor allergens.
+Strategic cleaning -- including often-overlooked tasks like deep cleaning your ceiling fans -- can dramatically reduce indoor allergens.

 The average home contains millions of dust mites, invisible to the naked eye but major allergy triggers.
 Their waste particles are what cause reactions, and these particles accumulate in bedding, upholstery, and carpet.
+A thorough deep cleaning service that targets dust with damp microfiber cloths and high-filtration vacuuming can make a dramatic difference.
 Here's how to fight back.

 12 mo